-Initially housed at an RSPCA hospital in a converted house in Clarendon Drive, Putney, and known as the “Night Clinic,” it soon moved to the basement of their headquarters in Jermyn Street and was eventually called the London Night Emergency Service (NES) and every London cabbie, police officer and Londoner knew of its existence and its location.
+Initially housed at an RSPCA hospital in a converted house in Clarendon Drive, Putney, and known as the “Night Clinic,” it soon moved to the basement of their headquarters in Jermyn Street.
+It was eventually called the London Night Emergency Service (NES).
+Every London cabbie, police officer and Londoner knew of its existence and its location.
 It was arguably the first combined out of hours veterinary and animal rescue service and way ahead of its time operating a rapid response collection vehicle, equipped to carry out specialised animal rescues.

 The Night Service takes off